NASA Space Grant

 WSU is a member of the Washington NASA Space Grant Consortium and offers research funding for students in science, engineering, or math.
 These competitive grants are based on academic achievement, a personal essay, a recommendation from a faculty mentor who will supervise the student’s research and future academic promise.

-- Graduate Fellowships – application for 2023 is now closed
+- Graduate Fellowships – applications are now closed

 About the NASA Space Grant Project